 For more information, check out our comprehensive QSEHRA guide.
 We wrote this guide about what can be reimbursed, ensuring that you get the most benefits out of the QSEHRA.
 Or maybe we’ve answered your questions in our QSEHRA FAQ page.

-You can also chat with our team anytime on our site.
+You can also chat with our team anytime on our site or click on that beautiful green button below.
 We would be happy to help you.